Pueraria Mirifica Powder

 Pueraria Mirifica is the queen of phytoestrogen herbs.
 Grown in Thailand, and mostly found in the rainforest.
 Pueraria Mirifica Commonly Known As Kwao Krua

 Pueraria Mirifica is also known as white kwao krua.
 You can see Pueraria Mirifica grown next to timber wood to bamboo.
-Two compounds make Pueraria Mirifica stand out amongst the rest, and they are; Miroestrol and Deoxymiroestrol, which possess the highest estrogenic activity among the known phytoestrogens – due to its structural similarity to estradiol (natural human hormone).
+Two compounds make Pueraria Mirifica stand out amongst the rest, and they are; Miroestrol and Deoxymiroestrol, which possess the highest estrogenic activity among the known phytoestrogens – due to their structural similarity to estradiol (natural human hormone).
 Pueraria Mirifica also contains other chemicals that belong to isoflavone and coumestran groups of phytoestrogens, e.g., Genistein, Daidzein, Daidzin, Genistin, and Coumestrol.

 The above-listed chemicals are prized in soybean, which we know is GMO and unnatural, and we now know that we can reap the benefits from a natural (non-GMO) source, which in this case is Pueraria Mirifica.
 Due to many studies, researchers have claimed Pueraria Mirifica contains a tremendous amount of isoflavone contents, showing high antimutagenic effects.